 With the institutional responsibilities for water quality management fragmented at present, inter-institutional coordination and institutional strengthening and restructuring should receive special attention.
-Furthermore, capacity building in technical and managerial aspects of water quality management is essential, as is reduction of political interferences.
+Furthermore, further capacity building in technical and managerial aspects of water quality management is essential, as is the reduction of political interference.

-Some participants argued that water quality management would be more effective if it is implemented within the context of river basins since it may be easier to obtain and analyze data, predict water quality trends of the future, and obtain reliable estimates of benefits to the society from increased investments in improving water quality.
-However, others noted that while this approach may be feasible, the main constraint at present is that the river basin organizations are not yet fully functional in most Latin American countries, nor are the experiences over a significant period of time to draw definitive conclusions on their long-term effectiveness and impacts.
-Major efforts are needed to substantially improve the operational and management efficiencies of the existing river basin institutions, if water quality is to be properly managed within the framework of river basins.
-The Brazilian experience of the Paraiba River Basin committee has given some encouraging results.
+Some participants argued that water quality management would be more effective if it was implemented within the context of river basins since it may be easier to obtain and analyse data, predict future water quality trends and obtain reliable estimates of the benefits to society from increased investments in improving water quality.
+However, while this approach may be feasible if planned properly, the main constraint at present is that the river basin organizations are not really functional in most Latin American countries.
+At the current stage of development, river basins are unlikely to be efficient units for water quality management.
+Major efforts are needed to improve substantially the operational and management efficiencies of the existing river basin institutions if water quality is to be properly managed within the framework of river basins.
+The Brazilian experience of the Paraiba River Basin Committee has given some encouraging results.

-Regarding instruments for water quality management, it was noted that their implementation depends mainly on the appropriateness of the legal and institutional frameworks, and the existence of necessary technical and managerial capacities and political will.
+Regarding instruments for water quality management, it was noted that their implementation depends mainly on the appropriateness of the legal and institutional frameworks, and on the existence of necessary technical and managerial capacities and political will.
 If the frameworks are not suitable for national and/or regional conditions, such instruments are likely to be of limited use.
-Economic instruments (bulk water charges, water rights, tradable permits, polluters-pay principle, incentives when necessary, etc.) are likely to improve water quality management practices in Latin America.
-While economic instruments can be of significant assistance to the region to improve the existing water quality management practices it was noted that a combination of command and control and economic instruments can provide a very efficient method for water quality management.
+Economic instruments (bulk water charges, water rights, tradable permits, polluter pays principle, incentives when necessary, etc.) are likely to improve water quality management practices in Latin America.
+While economic instruments can be of significant assistance to the region to improve the existing water quality management practices, more efforts are still needed to improve the boundary conditions within which such instruments are to be applied.
 Institutional innovations, as well as major strengthening of their capacities, are necessary.
-Legal and regulatory regimes should be carefully tailored to meet the technical, social, economic, and environmental requirements of the specific countries and regions.
-Only then the laws and regulations are likely to be implemented.
+Legal and regulatory regimes should be carefully tailored to meet the technical, social, economic and environmental requirements of the specific countries and regions.
+Only then are the laws and regulations likely to be implemented.

-In terms of financing, it was noted that, at present, multilateral development banks are investing less than 5 percent of their funds in water and sanitation-related developments.
-Unfortunately, in most developing countries, Latin America included, conventional funds available for investments in the water sector (including water quality) are grossly inadequate.
-In other words, the public sector cannot provide all the necessary funds for the development of the water sector, and the investments currently available from the private sector and the multilateral and bilateral funding agencies are inadequate.
+In terms of financing, it was noted that at present multilateral development banks are investing less than 5% of their funds in water- and sanitation-related developments.
+Unfortunately, in most of the developing countries, Latin America included, conventional funds available for investments in the water sector (including water quality) are grossly inadequate.
+In other words, the public sector cannot provide the necessary funds for the development of the water sector, and the investments currently available from the private sector and the multilateral and bilateral funding agencies are inadequate.
 Thus, the entire issue of how to meet the investment needs for the water sector (including water quality) needs urgent attention.

-Current trends indicate that the gap in funding availability between what is needed and what is available is likely to widen even more in the future.
-Thus, the funding requirements for water quality management, and how this funding can be obtained, are important issues that need to be resolved in the foreseeable future.
+Current trends indicate that the gap in funding availability between what is needed and what is available is likely to become even more serious in the future.
+Thus, the funding requirements for water quality management and how this funding can be obtained are important issues that need to be resolved in the near future.